Top 10 Reasons Why Assessment Validation Fails In RTOs

 6. Inadequate Records and Systems

-The lack of documentation like who attended validation meetings, what was sampled, what decisions were made can lead to audit fields.
+The lack of documentation, like who attended validation meetings, what was sampled, and what decisions were made, can lead to audit fields.

 Spreadsheet Failure